karandeepmalik/TouchMeNot/README.md

 # Mobile-App-Dev
-A respositors for Mobile App Dev work
+A respository for Mobile App Dev work